Hays title

 Playing dress-up at Fort Hays.

-More than 600 soldiers called Fort Hays home, including such luminaries as Wild Bill Hickok, Buffalo Bill Cody, and George Armstrong Custer.
+More than 600 soldiers called Fort Hays home, including such luminaries as Wild Bill Hickok, William F. “Buffalo Bill” Cody, Calamity Jane, and George Armstrong Custer.
 The Seventh Cavalry and the 10th Cavalry were stationed here.
+The all-Black 10th earned the name Buffalo Soldiers.
 The Seventh’s notoriety came later when it was decimated at the Battle of the Little Bighorn.
-The all-Black 10th earned the name Buffalo Soldiers.
-During the Battle of the Saline River, the 10th marched 113 miles without rations before the Cheyennes broke off the battle.
-John Denny was a Fort Hays Buffalo Soldier.
-Later, he earned the Medal of Honor in battle at Las Animas Canyon, New Mexico.

 Visit the fort’s historic site